basedhound/portfolio-v3_next/README.md

 👉 **Bilingual Support**: Seamless switching between English and French, offering a fully localized experience.

-👉 **Galery Filter**: Enable users to seamlessly filter the gallery by tags, enhancing the browsing experience by allowing quick access to specific projects.
+👉 **Galery Filter**: Filter the gallery by tags, enhancing the experience by allowing quick access to specific projects.